 Stipend, Tuition, & Health Insurance

-Students making satisfactory progress receive financial support, including stipend, tuition and health insurance.
-The first year of funding is supported through fellowships and training grant appointments.
-In the second year, and for the duration of the program, support comes from the thesis advisor, teaching assistantships and individual awards that the student may receive.
-Generally, senior students are supported on a research grant
+Students making satisfactory progress receive financial support, including stipend, academic-year tuition and individual health insurance.
+During the rotation period, funding comes from a variety of sources, including fellowships as well as university and department resources.
+Once a mentor is identified and for the duration of the program, support comes from the thesis advisor, teaching assistantships and individual awards that the student may receive.
+Generally, senior students are supported on a research grant.

 All stipends (both assistantships and fellowships) are considered taxable income.
 State and Federal income tax is withheld from all assistantship paychecks which are processed semi-monthly through Cornell’s payroll system.
 Fellowships are processed through the Graduate School and distributed by the Bursar’s Office.
 Taxes are not withheld from fellowships; however, these awards are considered taxable and students are responsible for filing a tax return and for paying taxes.
 Estimated taxes should be paid quarterly, you may be fined if you don’t pay the estimated taxes.
 Tuition is not considered taxable income.
 Books and supplies are deductible and receipts should be kept (consult your tax advisor).
 (Please note: The GFAs and the university cannot provide tax advice).